One word – variety. And France has heaps of it. This beguiling country is both sleepy and captivating with snippets to satisfy everyone.

 If you’re looking to experience the scenery of a bygone time, L’Isle sur la Sorgue is one of those places that one has to see.
 The ebb of greenery and the reflection of the water shining from the several canals is simply superb.

-You’re more than guaranteed to leave with a steal!
+Oliver’s tips: Known as the ‘island city’, antique lovers and art collectors will be gifted with more than 300 secondhand shops meaning you’re more than guaranteed to leave with a steal!
 The antique fairs during Easter have gained a worldwide reputation, so much so that more than 500 antique dealers come to show off their gems.

-Top tips: Vézelay is a major site of Christendom and often visitors will climb the hill to the church as a rite of passage.
+Oliver’s tips: Vézelay is a major site of Christendom and often visitors will climb the hill to the church as a rite of passage.
 This charming hilltop village is also home to many writers and artists that have long found inspiration here.

 The capital of the Alsace wine region is arguably the prettiest town in France.
 Resembling our very own Little Venice, the small canals and brightly coloured houses are something out of a fairytale.
 You’ve been warned – prepare for a stiff neck and plenty photo-snapping as you explore these cobblestone lanes.